zama-ai/concrete/docs/user/howto/compiling_torch_model.md

 # Compiling a Torch Model

-**Concrete Numpy** allows to compile a torch model to its FHE counterpart.
+**Concrete Numpy** allows you to compile a torch model to its FHE counterpart.

 A simple command can compile a torch model to its FHE counterpart.
 This process executes most of the concepts described in the documentation on [how to use quantization](use_quantization.md) and triggers the compilation to be able to run the model over homomorphically encrypted data.